StephenNu/Spider-Fish/README.markdown

 This project was being made with Guild of Independent Game Authors (GIGA), but only got to this stage before being redone as a Javascript HTML 5 game.
-I don't seem to have the javascript code stored anywhere even though we did finish that game.
+I've managed to find the GIGA-uwindsor github again, and have forked the javascript version to my repositories.
+You can find it here https://github.com/StephenNu/Spider-Fish.js